 What is Generator Load Bank Testing?

 A generator load bank test involves an examination and assessment of a genset.
-It verifies that all primary components of the generator set are in proper working condition.
-The equipment used to conduct a load bank test produces artificial loads on the generator by bringing the engine to an appropriate operating temperature and pressure level.
+It verifies that all primary components of the generator set are in proper working condition under loaded conditions.
+The equipment used to conduct a load bank test produces artificial loads on the generator by bringing the engine to an appropriate operating temperature and pressures.
 This is especially important for standby and emergency generator sets that do not run very often and/or may not be exposed to carrying heavy loads on a frequent basis.
 The general rule is - if your generator is not exposed to higher than 30% of its rated kW load then you should be considering a load test.

 A load bank test ensures that your generator will run property when it’s needed so that you can fully depend on it during an emergency situation.
 The key to a proper load bank test is that it tests your generator at its full kilowatt (kW) output rating.
 Because many generators do not regularly operate at their full kW rating, it's especially important that you verify your generator can actually produce the highest possible horsepower that may be required - while at the same time maintaining adequate temperature and pressure levels that will allow it to run as long as necessary.